ravi115/Java_XML_Parser/README.md

 then we Node to get a single node from NodeList and checks whether that node is Element or not. if it is an element the get all it's child node tag name as well as value.

+# XPath
+An XPath object is not thread-safe and not reentrant.
+In other words, it is the application's responsibility to make sure that one XPath object is not used from more than one thread at any given time, and while the evaluate method is invoked, applications may not recursively call the evaluate method.

+we have to create an Xpath instance.
+#see the syntax : -
+# XPath xPath = XPathFactory.newInstance().newXPath();
+this will create a new instance of XPath.

+compile(String expression)
+Compile an XPath expression for later evaluation.

+evaluate(String expression, InputSource source) Evaluate an XPath expression in the context of the specified InputSource and return the result as a String.

+to fetch attribute value use the below syntax: xPath.compile("./@{attribute name}").evaluate(NodeList_instance_name.item(i)))

+evaluate(String expression, InputSource source) Evaluate an XPath expression in the context of the specified InputSource and return the result as a String.

+to fetch it's child node value use the below syntax: xPath.compile("./{child tag name}").evaluate(NodeList_instance_name.item(i)))

+Basically use ./@ to fetch attribute value and use only ./ to fetch it's child node value.

 --------------------------*****------------------------------------------